fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-10-csharp.md

 Console.WriteLine($"Knowledge agent '{knowledgeAgentName}' created or updated successfully.");
 ```

-**Hints for Implementation:**

-- Use `SearchIndexClient` for index management operations
-- Use `SearchClient` for data upload operations
-- The knowledge source connects your data to the agent
-- The knowledge agent needs both the OpenAI service and the knowledge source configuration

-### Task 4: Run the Agentic Retrieval
+### Task 5: Execute Agentic Retrieval and Get Results

-You're ready to run agentic retrieval by sending a two-part user query to your knowledge agent.
-Given the conversation history and retrieval parameters, the agent will:
+You can now run agentic retrieval by sending a user query (single or multi-part) to your knowledge agent.
+Given conversation history and retrieval parameters, the agent:

-- Analyzes the entire conversation to infer the user's information need.
+- Analyzes prior turns to infer the current information need
-- Decomposes the compound query into focused subqueries.
+- Decomposes complex prompts into focused subqueries
-- Runs the subqueries concurrently against your knowledge source.
+- Executes subqueries (often in parallel) against the knowledge source
-- Uses semantic ranker to rerank and filter the results.
+- Applies semantic ranking to refine relevance
-- Synthesizes the top results into a natural-language answer.
+- Synthesizes grounded, cited natural-language output

+Use the following code template to send a user query and retrieve results from your knowledge agent.
+Update the query content as needed for your scenario:

 ```csharp
 // Use agentic retrieval to fetch results